 Louis Vincent Gerstner Jr. also called Luo Gerstner known for turning around IBM in the USA

-For sake of parsimony, I chose to name just five great business persons from different parts of the world.
+For sake of parsimony, I chose to name just four great business persons from different parts of the world.
 There are many other such great managers in the world and not including them in this list should not be read as any disrespect to them.

 When I asked them why are these managers called leaders along with the three well know world leaders we mentioned in the beginning?
 Is it not sufficient to praise their business achievement as great management?
 There was silence in the room for a couple of minutes but also enthusiasm in their eyes to hear more about it.
 I was aware that I had questioned a well-established paradigm.
 Why is anyone who is at the head of the company automatically a leader?
 Why do we not accept the great management and leave leadership alone?